 Click on these video link to see how tides influence Port of Alaska operations.

-February 1, 2023 – noon-2pm: This meeting will be virtual and held via Microsoft Teams.
-Please send an email with the words “Port Commission Meeting” in the subject line to PortOfAlaska@anchorageak.gov before 5 pm on Tuesday, January 31, 2023 to request an email meeting invitation with call-in phone number and log-in information.
+January 24, 2024 – noon-2pm: This meeting will be virtual and held via Microsoft Teams.
+Please send an email with the words “Port Commission Meeting” in the subject line to PortOfAlaska@anchorageak.gov before 5 pm on Tuesday, January 23, 2024 to request an email meeting invitation with call-in phone number and log-in information.
+Meeting agenda and packet will be posted before the meeting.

 A record 5,167, 935 tons of fuel and freight moved across Port of Alaska docks in 2022.
 This business increase continues a five-year trend that is driven by shippers taking advantage of supply chain efficiencies available in Anchorage and nowhere else in Alaska.
 Port of Alaska is state’s primary inbound cargo facility that handles half of all inbound freight and fuel that is delivered to final destinations statewide.
 Port of Alaska cargo handling logistics and efficiency are driven by: